14all-agency/shopify-llms-txt-directory/https-sunnyseaglassjewelry-com.md

   - [22 / leather](https://sunnyseaglassjewelry.com/products/frameless-abalone-necklace-wire-wrapped-abalone-pendant-abalone-tree-of-life-necklace-leather-abalone-necklace-copper-paua-shell-jewelry?variant=42904376541265)
     Availability: Available
     Price: $39.95 USD
-- [White Sea Glass Sailboat Earrings in Sterling Silver, Ocean-Inspired Beach Glass Sailboat Necklace and Earring SET,  Nautical Beach Jewelry"](https://sunnyseaglassjewelry.com/products/white-sea-glass-sailboat-earrings-in-sterling-silver-ocean-inspired-beach-glass-sailboat-necklace-and-earring-set-nautical-beach-jewelry): Gorgeous shade of cultured Frosted Clear White sea glass !!!
-This is my one of the cultured Sea glass Sailboat Necklace & Earrings.
-The same soft finish as found in natural sea glass.
-These fun, colorful necklaces are carefully Wire Wrapped with .925 sterling silver wires on unique, freeform flat sea glass beads measures approximately 18 to 22 mm for the pendant. slight smaller size for the earrings.
-They are finished with sterling silver beads. ***All the findings are .925 sterling silver.
-Set sail with this delicate sailboat necklace, handcrafted with smooth frosted clear crystal white sea glass and .925 sterling silver.
-The soft white glass catches the light like sun on ocean waves, making it the perfect piece for ocean lovers, beach wanderers, and dreamers at heart.
-Each pendant & Earrings are shaped like a tiny sailboat, a gentle reminder of freedom, adventure, and calm seas.
-Whether you're reminiscing about your last beach day or gifting a meaningful piece to a loved one, this necklace brings a touch of the sea wherever you go. cultured sea glass: 18 to 22 mm Sterling silver findings & cable chain included with the pendant).
-Pendant size: approx: 1.5 x 3/4 inch Earring size: approx: 1.16 x 8/8 inch Chain: .925 sterling silver cable chain. ***Email me for any inquiries.
-Thank you for visiting my shop!
+- [White Sea Glass Sailboat Earrings in Sterling Silver, Ocean-Inspired Beach Glass Sailboat Necklace and Earring SET,  Nautical Beach Jewelry"](https://sunnyseaglassjewelry.com/products/white-sea-glass-sailboat-earrings-in-sterling-silver-ocean-inspired-beach-glass-sailboat-necklace-and-earring-set-nautical-beach-jewelry): Experience the beauty of the ocean with this stunning White Sea Glass Sailboat Necklace and Earring Set.
+Each piece features cultured frosted clear white sea glass, carefully wire-wrapped in .925 sterling silver for a soft, natural finish.
+The pendants, shaped like delicate sailboats, range from 18 to 22 mm and reflect light like sun dancing on the waves.
+Perfect for beach lovers and dreamers, this set symbolizes freedom, adventure, and tranquility.
+Finished with sterling silver beads and a matching cable chain, it’s a charming tribute to the sea, ideal for yourself or a special gift.
-  Updated: 2025-09-15T22:34:30Z
+  Updated: 2025-10-11T01:40:24Z
   Vendor: My Store
   Product Type:
   Availability: Available